How to Fix Broken Mods After a Sims 4 Update

 - Take the guilty half, split it in half again, repeat.

 - Each cycle halves the candidate pool.
-With fifty mods, you isolate the problem in six or seven test cycles.
+With fifty mods, you'll isolate the problem in about six or seven test cycles.

-This is tedious but completely reliable.
-It works for script mod conflicts, broken CC conflicts, and mod interaction problems equally well.
+It's tedious but it works.
+This method catches script mod conflicts, broken CC, and mod interaction problems equally well.
 Once you've isolated the specific file, remove it and check the creator's page for an updated version.

 Step 6: Load a Backup Save for the First Post-Patch Test

-Before loading your main long-term save after a patch and mod recovery, load a backup save or a throwaway save first.
-Verify the game runs cleanly, mods are functioning correctly, and no new last exception errors are being generated.
-Only after confirming stability in the test save should you load the save you care about.
+Before loading your main long-term save after a patch, test with a backup or throwaway save first.
+Verify that everything runs cleanly, mods are working, and no Last Exception errors appear.
+Only after confirming stability in the test save should you load the save you actually care about.

-The Sims 4 automatically maintains several rolling backup saves in your Saves folder — files with suffixes like .ver0 through .ver5.
+The Sims 4 keeps several rolling backup saves in your Saves folder — files with .ver0 through .ver5 suffixes.
 These are your recovery points if a main save gets corrupted.
-Knowing they exist and how to access them is important before you need them.
+Knowing they exist and how to use them is important before you need them.

-One practice that makes patch recovery significantly faster: maintain a simple text file listing every script mod you currently run, the creator's name, and where to find their updates (Tumblr URL, Patreon link, website).
-When a patch hits and you need to check ten script mods for compatibility, having that list means the process takes minutes rather than an afternoon of searching for creator pages you can't quite remember.
+One practice that makes patch recovery dramatically faster: maintain a simple text file listing every script mod you run, the creator's name, and where to find their updates (Tumblr URL, Patreon, website).
+When a patch hits and you need to check ten script mods for compatibility, having that list turns a frantic search into a quick scan.

 Final Thoughts